April 24, 2022

 Are you planning outdoor team-building activities?
 Do you need help keeping track of everything?
 We created this checklist to make sure you stay organized and arrange everything successfully without the stress that comes with preparations.

-Before you get started, consider the following:
+But before you get started with your team building planning, consider the following:

 1. What are your goals for the day’s activities?